elliefewings/KB_rawdata/README.md

-# Single Cell RNAseq Toolkit
+# Single Cell RNAseq Toolkit - Kidney Biopsy Project

-### Wrappers for submission of cellranger counts and citeseq counts to qsub system
+### Wrappers for submission of cellranger counts and cellranger-atac counts to slurm a system

 ## Cellranger Counts Wrapper

 ## Requirements
-This wrapper requires the installation of Cellranger Counts.
-On the BioQuant cluster, this is sourced from the bio/cellranger/3.0.2 module.
+This wrapper requires the installation of cellranger and cellranger-atac On the BioQuant cluster, this is sourced from the bio/cellranger/3.0.2 module.
 It can also be accessed from a conda environment by setting the `-c` flag